gupteshmahale04-arch/Seaborn/README.md

-# 🌊 Seaborn — Statistical Data Visualization Guide
+# 🌊 Seaborn — Statistical Data Visualization

 Following your training pipeline with **NumPy**, **Pandas**, and **Matplotlib**, **Seaborn** serves as the next logical step for statistical data visualization in Python.
 While Matplotlib gives you raw, blueprint-level control over your plots, Seaborn wraps around it to provide a high-level, elegant interface for drawing   attractive and informative statistical graphics out of Pandas DataFrames.